Corporate Governance

 The Group’s latest Annual Report provides further detail on the key risks faced by the Group.

-The Board currently comprises of two Executive Directors and three Non-Executive Directors (including the Chairman).
+The Board currently comprises two Executive Directors and four Non-Executive Directors (including the Chairman).
 The roles of the Chairman and the Chief Executive are separated, and their responsibilities are clearly defined.
 The Chairman is responsible for leadership of the Board and ensuring its effectiveness while the Chief-Executive is responsible for the day-to-day running of the Group’s activities.
 The Board retains a range of commercial and financial experience and there is a good balance of skills and knowledge of both the Group and the sectors in which it operates.
 Biographical details of the current Directors may be found in the Annual Report which is available on the Company’s website.
 Executive and non-executive directors are subject to re-election at intervals of no more than three years.
 The letters of appointment of all directors are available for inspection at the Company’s registered office during normal business hours.

 Given the Company’s strategy to deliver returns for shareholder over the long term and the current stage of growth, the Board considers that election of all directors on an annual basis is not appropriate currently, but intends to keep all aspects of corporate governance under review going forward.